ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ### platform.getValidatorsAt

-Get the validators and their weights of a subnet or the Primary Network at a given P-Chain height.
+Get the validators and their weights of a Subnet or the Primary Network at a given P-Chain height.

 #### **Signature**